What do Catsear and Dandelion look like and how to control it?

 Catsear can successfully be controlled easily by spot spraying with selected herbicides within the heart of the plant or alternatively, can be physically dug up and removed by carefully digging up the deep taproot.
 Leaving any part of the root will allow a new plant to emerge over time.
 Catsear usually begins its flowering cycle from mid-spring and can continue until Christmas whereafter, the seeds are wind-dispersed to naturalise in surrounding grasslands and lawn.
 Avoid mowing lawn too low as healthy, active growing lawn can easily outcompete catsear.

-Note: If you have Catsear and Dandelion in Couch, Buffalo (except ST varieties), Paspalum, Bent, Fescue, Kikuyu or ryegrass lawns, Searles Buffalo Master is a safe treatment to use.
+Note: If you have Catsear and Dandelion in Couch, Buffalo (except ST varieties), Paspalum, Bent, Fescue, Kikuyu or ryegrass lawns, Searles Buffalo Master Hose-On is a safe treatment to use.

 Click to view our Searles Lawn Weed Control chart for the right lawn weed killer to use for your lawn type.